Meet the Pawfessionals

 Lee

-Lee was born in a cozy nook behind the history section of the school library.
+Lee was born in a cosy nook behind the history section of the school library.
 From a young age, they were fascinated by the rustle of pages and the scent of old books.
 While other mice scurried about looking for crumbs, Lee spent nights reading everything they could find, fairy tales to encyclopedias and more.

 Lee’s favourite part of the job is helping young readers discover new adventures.
 They love to recommend books, organising storytime, and creating tiny bookmarks for fellow mice.
 For Lee, the best reward is seeing an Essex library member’s eyes light up when they find the perfect story.